openSUSE/libstorage-ng/README.md

 Creating the changes file and tar archive are handled by jenkins using [linuxrc-devtools](https://github.com/openSUSE/linuxrc-devtools).

+Additional files needed for OBS building are placed in the `obs` subdirectory.

 You can generate a preview of the changes file by running

 ```sh